Imagine being late to a gold rush.

-You can use social media to generate leads and make money—even if your computer skills aren’t terribly literate and you’re a semi- (but-not-quite-card-carrying) Luddite.
+You can use social media for network marketing to generate leads and make money—even if your computer skills aren’t terribly literate and you’re a semi- (but-not-quite-card-carrying) Luddite.

-Read on to learn 8 tactics to generate traffic, leads, and sales on social media…
+Read on to learn 8 tactics to generate traffic, leads, and sales using social media for network marketing…

 With no fancy computer ‘wizardry’ required!